aredan/flux/README.md

 ### GitOps with FluxCD for Home Clusters

-Kubernetes GitOps using FluxCD for my HomeLAB clusters running on Harvester HCI.
-This repo targets two clusters: Dev and Prod and aims to keep a common set of manifests between them, using Kustomize to patch values specific for the target clusters.
+Kubernetes GitOps using FluxCD for my HomeLAB clusters running on [Talos](https://www.talos.dev/), [Omni](https://omni.siderolabs.com/) and [Incus](https://linuxcontainers.org/incus/).
+This repo targets two clusters: Dev and Prod and aims to keep a common set of manifests between them, using Kustomize to patch values specific for the target cluster.

 This is a WIP.